-If needed, students can submit one late assignment without penalty (up to three days).
+Students can submit one late assignment without penalty (up to three days) if needed.
 This policy does not apply to presentations or assignments due on the final day of class.
 Students must explicitly state that they are utilizing this option upon submission.